Nirmalkumar-007/VIRTUAL-REALITY-FOR-ROBOTICS-SPIDRONE/README.md

 ---
 #### DESCRIPTION:
 - Creating semiautonomous UAVs that work using a predefined plan that can be used to spray pesticides over large agricultural land.
-The drone is able to detect the type of areas to spray, monitor the current condition, and acquire the data coming from the environment on its own.
+The drone is able to detect the type of areas to spray, monitor the current condition and spray where the areas are not well treated, and acquire the data coming from the environment on its own.
 Within the agricultural drone market, there are many claims that drones can be used to measure crop health and take spraying action according to the required parameters.
 - As the initial step, we started up by creating an environment by using the unreal engine which represents an agricultural land where the spraying action will be carried out.
-Then we are now focusing on the drone part of importing a previously existing 3d model available on the internet which satisfies the needs.
-Hence the drone can be able to acquire knowledge from the environment.
-In addition to that we are parallelly building a map and implementing our flight plan by creating a 3D trajectory using Ardu copter software to control the drones and plan the mission using the mission planning feature of the software.
+In addition to that we parallelly build a map and imported the drone from the Plugin called AIRSIM.
-- As mentioned before, this drone is built in a way that the robot can switch between the automatic and man- dual modes.
+- As mentioned before, this drone is built in a way that the robot can switch between the automatic and man- dual modes in spraying.
 With this, the user can have the option to opt for their preferred mode.
-When the drone functions it should automatically obtain feedback from the drone and display or monitor the status of the payload and the current GPS location in the ground control station.
-A heat map is very important in our simulation as it shows the poorly treated areas and perfectly treated areas on the map.
+The drone automatically detects poorly treated areas and perfectly treated areas.
-- his helps the drone decides where the spraying action needs to be carried out.
+- This helps the drone decides where the spraying action needs to be carried out.
 Usually, the low-treated areas need to be sprayed, so the drone gets the feedback and takes the decision on its own about where and when the action needs to take place.
-There are some possibilities for the user to interrupt the drone when missions in the emergency situations like a low battery, empty payload, bad weather conditions, and so on.
+- There are some possibilities for the user to interrupt the drone when missions in the emergency situations like a low battery, empty payload, bad weather conditions, and so on.
 In case of an emergency based on these factors, the drone can immediately return back to the ground control station to avoid unnecessary accidents.